pracheesingh03/myTaskManager/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Functionality

+Task-list component-
+    The `TaskListComponent` displays a list of tasks.
+Each task in the list shows the task name and a "Delete" and "view details" button.
+Clicking the "Delete" button for a task removes it from the list and deletes it from the task service.
+Clicking on "view details" button navigates to the `TaskDetailComponent`.
+Task prioritization is done (e.g., high, medium, low) and tasks displayed in different colors based on their priority. (in a sorted manner)

+Task-detail Component-
+    In `TaskDetailComponent`, you can view and edit the task details.
+The task details should include at least a title and description.
+The `TaskDetailComponent` have an "Edit" button that allows you to edit the task details.
+When edited, the changes should be saved using the `TaskService`.

+Task-filter Component-
+    Filter by priority and Search functionality to filter tasks by name or description.

+Task service-
+    A service called `Task` is implemented to manage tasks.
+This service has methods for adding, deleting, updating, and retrieving tasks.